jdoleary/Spellmasons/docs/TasksCurrent.md

 - An enemy that consumes allies to get stronger
 - idea; one use bargains (deals with the devil) that mix up your max stats.  or have a50% chance of good or bad outcome
 - Card: An attack range minimum but not a maximum so you CAN"T attack if they are too close
-- idea: summoner spells like elden ring
-    - they split your stats
 - enemy that debuffs blessings
 - "heat seaking" missle unit, explodes on contact
 - Card: Mind Control (changes faction temporarily)